 - We’ve trained 200 families on the importance of healthy food and nutrition, food security, and crop management.

-- We’ve trained SOPPEXCCA staff to facilitate community food security workshops.
+- SOPPEXCCA staff has been trained to facilitate community food security workshops.

 - SOPPEXCCA has established a community-based Food Security Committee.

-- Youth education: SOPPEXCCA has established one ecological school garden and nutrition training.
-Coop staff and a representative from the school has been trained on basic methodology, including garden management and curriculum development for the classroom.
-We are working with SOPPEXCCA to expand this program.
+- SOPPEXCCA has established one ecological school garden and nutrition training for 200 elementary students.
+Co-op staff and a representative from the school has been trained on basic methodology, including garden management and curriculum development for the classroom.

 Crop Diversification for Food Security